errbufferoverfl/pearl-memory/README.md

 These outputs can be found in the `.tfstate` file and can be used for the following steps.

+4. (Optional: Google) If you are planning on using the Google Translation API, you will need to create a [Google Cloud Platform account](https://console.cloud.google.com/).
+Once you have logged into the Google Cloud Platform (GCP) console, using the GCP search bar, search for "Cloud Translation API" and follow the steps to create a new project.

+5. Create an API key (not a service account) for this service, and ensure you scope the keys to only the translation service so if they are compromised the impact caused is minimised.

-4. Create three environment variables:
+6. Create three environment variables:

 ```
 AZ-SEARCH-KEY   Bing Search API Key

+# If you are using Google do not create this key
 AZ-TRANS-KEY    Azure Translate Key
 AZ-SPEECH-KEY   Azure Speech Key

+# If you are using Google create this key
+GOOGLE-TRANS-KEY  Google Translate Key created in step 4.
 ```

-If you aren't using the `auestralianeast` region you'll also want to set the following:
+If you *aren't* using the `auestralianeast` region in Azure you'll also want to set the following environment variables:

 ```
 AZ-SUB-REGION     brazilsouth